nj20/golden-bird/README.md

 ## Deploying with AWS CodeDeploy

 The software is built to run with codedeploy.

-It is important to name the deployment group the same as the environment in which the software will run.
-An example deployment group name would be qe.
-This will automatically run the software with qe configurations.
+1. Create and setup new codedeploy project.
+2. Link the codedeploy to the github project.
+3. Name the deployment group name as qe/stage/production
+4. The configuration for each of these environments are available in node/config folder.

+## Structure Of Code

+The code follows a MVC pattern.
+The API calls are redirected to middlewares where functions like authentications are performed and then are redirected to the routes where the api calls are processed.
+The routes make calls to controllers which inturn make calls to database.